-I did my training at Peabody College of Vanderbilt University in the Mental Retardation Research Program.
+My training at Peabody College of Vanderbilt University was in the Mental Retardation Research Program.
 This program is mostly focused on developmental psychology but also includes a sequence of courses and research experiences that are specifically focused on children with mental retardation and other associated disabilities.
 I also minored in special education.
 Autism Spectrum Disorders was a major focus of research at Peabody when I was there.
 However, I did not focus specifically on ASD during my studies but more on disabilities in general.
 My research interest was on investigating parental influences on the development of young children with disabilities, which included children with autism.

 After completing my doctoral degree, I completed a two year NICHD post-doctoral fellowship with Dr. Alfred Baldwin from the University of Rochester to learn about observational procedures for conducting research on parent-child interaction.

 I have studied the effects of parent and family influences on child development, with a specific focus on the effects of parental interactions on the cognitive, communication and social emotional functioning of children with all kinds of disabilities.
 Results from this research, especially results related to the influence of parents’ style of interaction on children’s development, were used as the basis for developing an early intervention curriculum which is now called Responsive Teaching.
 We received two research and demonstration grants from the United States Department of Education which gave us the opportunity to examine the effectiveness of this curriculum on the development of young children with autism.